 While researching a hotel for a weekend Napa getaway, I almost went with the tried and true Andaz Hotel in downtown Napa.
 I decided to research lesser-known boutique hotels and the beautiful Napa Vineyard House caught my eye.
 After communicating with the nice manager Kevin, I booked a suite which turned out to be one of the best decisions I’ve made!
-Here’s our experience at Napa Vineyard house and why I think it’s a wonderful hidden gem in Napa.
+Read on for a full The Setting Inn review and why I think it’s a wonderful hidden gem in Napa.

-Check-in was a breeze as Kevin was waiting for our arrival.
-We were able to check-in an hour early which was nice as we wanted to drop off our stuff and head to our tasting at Frank Family.
-Kevin explained how breakfast worked and gave us cell phone if we had any questions or issues.
-That my friends is stellar service!
+Check-in was a breeze as the front desk host was waiting for our arrival.
+We were able to check in an hour early which was nice as we wanted to drop off our stuff and head to our tasting at Frank Family.
+The staff explained how breakfast worked and gave us cell phone if we had any questions or issues.
+That my friend is stellar service!

 It was raining the weekend we went but during a break in the rain, I wandered the grounds.
-There are two main communal areas, a barn with seating and an outdoor seating area with fire pit.
+There are two main communal areas, a barn with seating and an outdoor seating area with a fire pit.
 It looks like an absolutely lovely place to relax during the summertime.
-I loved the landscape with was a mixture of a large lawn and some drought resistant accents.
+I loved the landscape with was a mixture of a large lawn and some drought-resistant accents.